sofiapapad90/VarCoPP/README.md

 This is the source code for **VarCoPP**, the Variant Combination Pathogenicity Predictor, which predicts the pathogenicity of bi-locus variant combinations (*i.e.* variants between two genes).
 This is the in-house developed code that was used to produce the performance results presented in the paper: Papadimitriou, S. *et al.* Predicting disease-causing variant combinations, *Proceedings of the National Academy of Sciences*.
 May 2019, DOI: https://doi.org/10.1073/pnas.1815601116.

+An online version of VarCoPP that automatically annotates and predicts bi-locus variant combinations for an individual is available at the ORVAL platform: https://orval.ibsquare.be/.
+There, the most updated VarCoPP model (see updates below) is used.

 With the current code you can reproduce the results described in the paper:
 1. re-train VarCoPP using the same annotated training datasets